galczo5/mythical-angular/content/posts/change-detection-strategies.md

 ### Fact 1. `Default` strategy checks a lot more than `OnPush`

 It's easy to test it.
-Just click on `set value` button.
+Just click on `set value` button or follow the instructions bellow"

+1. Click on the button "set value" in Default Strategy parent
+2. Value should be displayed below Child 1 in Default Strategy
+3. Click on the button "set value" in OnPush Strategy parent
+4. Observe value not being displayed below Child 1 in OnPush Strategy

+Repeat the test clicking "set new value".

 This button is executing very simple code:

 ```typescript